-This Notice will tell you about the ways in which we may use and disclose medical information about your child.
-It also describes your rights and our responsibilities regarding the use and disclosure of your child's medical information.
+This Notice will tell you about the ways in which we may use and disclose medical information about you or your child.
+It also describes your rights and our responsibilities regarding the use and disclosure of your or your child's medical information.

 We are required by law to:

-- make sure that medical information about your child is kept private;
+make sure that medical information about you or your child is kept private;

-How We May Use And Disclose Medical Information About Your Child:
+How We May Use and Disclose Medical Information about You or Your Child:

-Below are some examples of how Children's, medical staff, NPP and other independent providers, Children's Home Healthcare providers and Children's Physicians (herein collectively referred to as "Providers") may use and disclose medical information.
+Below are some examples of how Children’s medical staff, Children’s Specialty Physicians and other independent providers, Children’s Home Healthcare providers and Children’s Physicians (herein collectively referred to as “Providers”) may use and disclose medical information.
 However, not every use and disclosure is listed.

-For Payment - We may use medical information about your child so that the treatment and services your child receives can be billed and payment may be collected from you, an insurance company or a third party.
-For example, we may need to give your child's insurance company information about your child's surgery so the insurance company will pay us for the surgery.
-We may tell your health plan about a treatment your child is going to receive to obtain approval or to determine whether your health plan will cover the treatment.
-We also may provide medical information about your child to companies outside the identified Providers who need this information to bill for services they provided.
+For Payment – We may use medical information about you or your child so that the treatment and services you or your child receive can be billed and payment may be collected from you, an insurance company or a third party.
+For example, we may need to give your insurance company information about your or your child’s surgery so the insurance company will pay us for the surgery.
+We may tell your health plan about a treatment you or your child is going to receive to obtain approval or to determine whether your health plan will cover the treatment.
+We also may provide medical information about you or your child to companies outside the identified Providers who need this information to bill for services they provided.

 Business Associates – We may provide medical information to other persons or organizations, known as business associates, who provide services for us under contract.
 Business associates are required by law to protect the medical information we provide to them.